Mavia-Ahmed/Javascript-Practice-Projects/catch_the_ball_game/README.md

 - **High Score:** The highest score is saved using local storage.
 - **Game Over Condition:** If a ball is missed, the game ends.
 - **Play Again Option:** Allows players to restart the game.

+## How to Play
+1. Select a difficulty level.
+2. Move the basket left or right using arrow keys to catch the balls.
+3. Earn points for every ball caught.
+4. If a ball is missed, the game ends and shows your final score.
+5. Try to beat your highest score!